-The copyright legislation of the EU is a set of directives including the directive on the legal protection of computer programs ("Software Directive")38 and the directive on the legal protection of databases ("Database Directive")39.
+The copyright legislation of the EU is a set of directives including the directive on the legal protection of computer programs ("Software Directive") and the directive on the legal protection of databases ("Database Directive").
 Authorship is exclusively addressed in the aforementioned directives in addition to the Rental and Lending Rights Directive.
 EU legislation leaves the member states an excessive amount of freedom to define the author of a computer program or of a database.
-This leaves the member states the power to define whether the author should be a natural person, a group of natural persons, or a legal person.40 AI-operated systems can be granted copyright protection which is available for the original software.
-Regardless, this only covers the original expression of the computer program can obtain copyright protection meaning that the code of the algorithm can be protected while the concept behind the algorithm cannot.42 The absence of a
+This leaves the member states the power to define whether the author should be a natural person, a group of natural persons, or a legal person.
+AI-operated systems can be granted copyright protection which is available for the original software.
+Regardless, this only covers the original expression of the computer program, not the ideas behind it.
+Therefore, only the expression of the computer program can obtain copyright protection meaning that the code of the algorithm can be protected while the concept behind the algorithm cannot.
+The absence of a